The John Fitzgerald Kennedy Presidential Library and Museum was designed by I.M. Pei & Partners, New York City.

 In 1991, the Kennedy Library added the 21,800 square foot Stephen E. Smith Center, also designed by I. M. Pei.
 Constructed in the same stark white precast concrete as the original building, the two-story addition contains spaces for lectures, conferences, and meetings as well as more archival storage.
 The new wing was named in honor of President Kennedy’s brother-in-law who, as President of the John F. Kennedy Library Corporation, led the effort that resulted in the initial construction of the Library at Columbia Point.

-He has designed arts facilities and university buildings on the campuses of the Massachusetts Institute of Technology, the University of Rochester, Cornell University, the Choate School, Syracuse University, New York University and the University of Hawaii.
+He designed arts facilities and university buildings on the campuses of the Massachusetts Institute of Technology, the University of Rochester, Cornell University, the Choate School, Syracuse University, New York University, and the University of Hawaii.